Quantitative Convergence for Sequential Interacting Diffusions via Incremental Relative Entropy: Proof of the incremental relative entropy bound

-with the convention that when $\mu_s^{i-1}$ vanishes when $i=1$. \end{lemma} \begin{remark} We emphasize that the ``initial'' quantities $R_i(0)$ and $S_N(0)$ are \emph{not} path-space relative entropies.
+\end{lemma} \begin{remark} We emphasize that the ``initial'' quantities $R_i(0)$ and $S_N(0)$ are \emph{not} path-space relative entropies.
 They only depend on the joint law of the initial configuration.
 Indeed, by definition of $R_i(t)$ as a relative entropy on $C([0,t];\R^d)^i$ and by restricting it to time $0$, one has

 Similarly, the global relative entropy at time $0$ reduces to the relative entropy of the initial laws:

 In particular, if $(X_0^i)_{i\ge1}$ are i.i.d.\ with law $\bar\rho_0$, then $R_i(0)=0$ for all $i\ge2$ and $S_N(0)=0$ for all $N$.
 In this case, we have the trivial estimate for $R_1(t)$ as